phaistos-networks/ConsistentHashing/README.md

 This is an C++14 implementation of [Consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing), abstracted as a `Ring` of tokens, with a `ring_segment` data structure that represents a segment of the ring.
 [We](http://phaistosnetworks.gr/) have been using this implementation for many years in building multiple distributed systems, including our massive scale, high performance distributed store (CloudDS).

 Please check the comments in the single header file for how to use the data structures and their APIs, and how it works.
 It is pretty trivial to use it and various useful methods are implemented for building robust distributed services.
+You should also check the wiki, startng with the [transition plan page](https://github.com/phaistos-networks/ConsistentHashing/wiki/Transition-Plan)

 ### Using it in your Project
 Just include [consistent_hashing.h](https://github.com/phaistos-networks/ConsistentHashing/blob/master/consistent_hashing.h), and make sure you set `std=c++14` or higher compiler option.